Rubenadhoute/my_wave-portal/README.md

 https://waveportal-starter-project.rubenadhoute.repl.co

+This project was completed in 2 steps :

+1. Writing + deploying the smart contract (both locally and on chain).

+2. Building the website that will let people actually connect their wallets and interact with the contract.

 ## Key Learnings

 1. BuildSpace

-2. FE/BE connection- storing both contract address and its ABI on Replit
+2. FE/BE connection- working with ABI.

-3. Building a website that let people actually connect their wallets and interact -- Replit is dope!!
+3. Building a website that let people actually connect their wallets and interact

 4. Events on Solidity

 5. Smart Contract - "Internal transactions"